-Megeve is one of the most stylish resorts in the alps, with a very pretty, if low altitude, ski area.
+Megeve is one of the most stylish resorts in the alps, with a very pretty ski area.

-As far as the skiing is concerned, Megeve has three ski areas of its own and although the maximum vertical drop is not much more than 1,000 metres, the wider region can boast an impressive 300km of pistes in total.
-For the most part it is promenading skiing below the tree-line and the slopes are littered with cosy chalet-style mountain restaurants.
+Megeve has three ski areas of its own and although the maximum vertical drop is not much more than 1,000 metres, the wider region can boast an impressive 300km of pistes in total.
+The vast amount of terrain means there is a variety of slopes including cruisy blues and reds and lots of tree-lined, lower slopes with excellent chalet-style mountain restaurants alongside.